5 fun Christmas things to do with Google Home

 Just say, "OK, Google, play Christmas music," and it will begin playing generic Christmas tunes with your default music service.
 If you'd rather not hear the same ol' songs on repeat, you can also create a playlist with Google Play Music, YouTube Music or Spotify, give it a unique title and ask to play that instead.

-If you happen to have a Chromecast, you can throw that music over to your television, too.
+If you happen to have a Chromecast ($35.00 at Dell Home), you can throw that music over to your television, too.
 And if you happen to be using Google Play Music, you can turn on the fireplace visualizer to replace the typical album art.

 Control your Christmas decorations